 There are plenty of characters that have become staples in the series (such as Mario, Peach, Captain Falco and Kirby) and others (such as Sonic The Hedgehog, Ryu and Pac-Man) that have come and gone over the years.

-The updated Inklings from Splatoon 2 seem likely, as do Rex and Pyra from Xenoblade Chronicles 2.
-The meme-inducing popularity suggest Breath Of The Wild’s Prince Sidon could get appear alongside Nipha.
+After the recent trailer we know at the very least that the Inklings from Splatoon 2 and Link from The Legend of Zelda Breath of the Wild will appear.
+We'd also love to see Rex and Pyra from Xenoblade Chronicles 2.
+The meme-inducing popularity suggest Breath Of The Wild’s Prince Sidon could get appearance alongside Nipha.
 We’d love to see the new version of Zelda, too, considering how well-received her makeover was.